quentin389/UserAgentInfo/README.md

 Installing
 -----------
 1. Download.
-2. Change `myUAICacheAdapter` and `myUAITimerAdapter` classes to use cache and timer from your code.
-3. Include required classes if you don't have an autoloader that does that for you. (that should not be necessary, it's on todo list)
+2. Choose what cache you want to use and either choose one of the existing cache classes (see `cache/` directory) or write your own class that `implements UaiCacheInterface` and put it in `cache/` directory.
+3. Change UserAgentInfoConfig::CACHE_* variables to reflect your cache choices
+4. `require_once '/your_directory_structure/UserAgentInfo/UserAgentInfoConfig.class.php';`
-4. Optionally point your php.ini to `imports/browscap.ini`, this way you can stop updating browscap it separately.
+5. Optionally point your php.ini to `imports/browscap.ini`, this way you can stop updating browscap it separately.
-5. Keep the classes up to date.
+6. Keep the classes up to date.

 Usage
 -----